 Nicholas Hagger’s second classical poetic epic on the War on Terror from 11 September 2001 to the inauguration of Obama in 2009.
 George W. Bush hunts down bin Laden and al-Qaeda until the end of his Presidency, fighting wars in Afghanistan and Iraq, urged on by the élite, watched over by Christ and Satan.
 Box 12 contains manuscripts and early print-outs; Box 13 contains source material; Box 14 contains source material and cuttings related to Afghanistan and Iraq; Box 15 contains source material and cuttings related to Iraq; Boxes 16-18 contain further source material and cuttings.
 The images below are taken from Box 12.
 Page numbers refer to pages in Armageddon.

-Life Cycle and Other New Poems 2006-2016, volumes 31–34.Two hundred and ten poems by Nicholas Hagger, continuing Collected Poems 1958-2005, which contained volumes 1–30 (see Boxes 1 and 5), including ‘Life Cycle’, poems that reflect harmony with the universe, poems involving international politics and statecraft, poems on adventures in interesting countries
+Volumes 31–34.Two hundred and ten poems by Nicholas Hagger, continuing Collected Poems 1958-2005, which contained volumes 1–30 (see Boxes 1 and 5), including ‘Life Cycle’, poems that reflect harmony with the universe, poems involving international politics and statecraft, poems on adventures in interesting countries.

 Nicholas Hagger’s revival of verse drama in the 1990s: studies of world government during the Second World War (The Warlords, Parts One and Two) , in Cromwell’s time through the funding of the New Model Army from Holland (The Rise of Oliver Cromwell), in Augustus’s time (Ovid Banished) and in our time (The Tragedy of Prince Tudor).
 Collected Verse Plays (2007) includes The Warlords Parts One and Two (1995, and in the Appendix an abridged version of the two parts, later called Montgomery, 2007); The Tragedy of Prince Tudor (1999), Ovid Banished (2007) and The Rise of Oliver Cromwell (2007).